liuderek97/Rails-Two-Sided-Market-Place/README.md

 - Like the bartending idea there already exists applications and sites which allow for the listing of jobs like this.
 Although these services aren't specifically for dog-walking and people requiring dog-walking services, users would still be able to utilise these applications in order to list the jobs that could be listed on the Dog-walking site

-## Project Plan and Timeline
+# Project Plan

 ### Nuclino
 In order to establish an agile methodolgy and establish a git workflow that all team members adhere to  a nuclino workspace was created.
 The nuclino workspace detailed what agile methodolgy was and described the sprint planning sessions that would take place at the beginnig of each day when the team was face to face.
 The Nuclino board also went into details about daily standups, presenting and showcasing features and the git workflow that would be used during the project duration.

 ### Nuclino Workspace Screenshots
 <img src="images/Nuclino Screenshot1.png" >